-The Board held five meetings in 2017.
-Each Board member attended 100% of Board meetings in 2017 except for one Board member who was absent for one meeting.
+The Board held six meetings in 2018.
+Each Board member attended at least 75% of Board meetings in 2018.
 Our policy is to schedule our annual meeting of stockholders after consulting with each director regarding their availability to help ensure their ability to attend.
-All Board members attended our 2017 Annual Meeting of Stockholders.
+All Board members attended our 2018 Annual Meeting of Stockholders.